forgotthepen/string-to-number/README.md

      ```c++
      TChar (&dst) [StrCount + 1]
      ```
-     This is the destination buffer, allocated by the library, which you have to fill with the unencrypted characters/items.
+     This is the destination buffer, allocated by the library, you have to fill with the unencrypted characters/items.
 It's size is more than the original string by 1 for the null terminator, you don't have to write the null terminator, it is done automatically by the library
     - The second function parameter must be
       ```c++
       const TChar (&src) [StrCount]